-In the past much has been written about the sporting and military exploits of Edgar Mobbs.
-In spite of his present relative obscurity he was, in his time, literally a ‘Boys’ Own’ sporting hero.
+Much has been written about the sporting and military exploits of Edgar Mobbs.
+He was, in his time, literally a ‘Boys’ Own’ sporting hero.
 At the onset of the First World War, then in his thirties, Edgar joined the Northamptonshire Regiment and was wounded.
 Later in 1917 he died a hero at Passchendaele .
 However, little appears to have been recorded about his links to Dartmouth House, his family residence for many years, and his association with Olney rugby, cricket and hockey clubs.
 Consequently, this short article should be considered an introduction to Edgar Mobbs in the hope that its circulation, particularly among the Olney historical fraternity, might prompt further leads as to his Olney connections.
 (More on Dartmouth House can be found on a separate web page.)

 EDGAR R MOBBS

 Edgar Roberts Mobbs, born 29th June 1882 was a charismatic resident of Dartmouth House, Olney, Buckinghamshire.
 The house was the family home of Edgar’s parents during the early 1900s.
 Edgar, a gifted rugby union footballer, played for and captained Northampton RFC (the Saints) and later, the England team in 1910.
 Subsequently Edgar was equally renowned for his outstanding military career in the Northamptonshire Regiment during the First World War.
 He was killed in action in 1917 whilst leading a charge at Passchendaele.
 As an acknowledged hero of the First World War; a monument to his memory was erected in Northampton, a testimonial to his heroic exploits.